p3k22/P3k-Bluetooth-GamePad-Over-LAN-Server/README.md

-﻿🎮 **Bluetooth GamePad Over LAN: Windows Server**
+﻿🎮 **Bluetooth GamePad Over LAN: Windows Client**

 Easily transform your Android phone into a GamePad, sending Bluetooth inputs directly to your PC over your local network.
 Perfect for when you need a controller on the fly, with seamless setup and operation, without the need to buy a Bluetooth USB adapter.

 ---

-✨ **Key Features**
+✨ **Effortless Setup**

-*Effortless Setup*

--
-   Instant Connection: Android app automatically detects and links with the Windows server on the same network.
+- Instant Connection: Android app automatically detects and links with the Windows client on the same network.
--
-   GamePad Emulation: Emulate a full-fledged Bluetooth GamePad to unlock a genuine gaming experience on Windows.
+- GamePad Emulation: Emulate a full-fledged Xbox / Playstation Bluetooth GamePad on Windows.

 ---

 🚀 **Getting Started**

-🔥 **Add exception to your Firewall if one is enabled, otherwise connections are blocked**

 *Prerequisites*

-To start, you’ll need to install the following driver on your Windows machine:
+To start, you’ll need to install the ViGEmBus driver on your Windows machine.

--
+I have also included the install within the "Drivers" folder with the release build

-   #ViGEmBus Driver:
+- ViGEmBus Driver:

       https://github.com/nefarius/ViGEmBus